 And this reaps benefits and healthy ripples for ourselves and those we come into contact with.
 All the advances in technology ain’t gonna lead us to a better place until we evolve on the inside.
 And get authentic with ourselves.
-Which I felt I was very persuasively invited to do, in order to survive and thrive during my years of debilitating pain.
+Which I felt I was very persuasively invited to do amidst many a year of stillness, in order to survive and thrive during years of debilitating pain.

 Berbum.
 I will now step away from the soapbox.